boickle/vayd-enterprise-manager/APPOINTMENT_REQUEST_PAYLOAD.md

 6. **`howSoon` Field**:
    - Indicates how soon all pets need to be seen (single question for all pets, asked once on the pet information/selection page)
    - Affects the date range used for searching available appointment slots
-   - Values: "Emergent – today", "Urgent – within 24–48 hours", "Soon – sometime this week", "Flexible – within the next month", "Routine – in about 3 months", "Planned – in about 6 months", "Future – in about 12 months"
+   - Values: "Emergent – today", "Urgent – within 24–48 hours", "Soon – sometime this week", "In 3–4 weeks", "Flexible – within the next month", "Routine – in about 3 months", "Planned – in about 6 months", "Future – in about 12 months"
-   - When "Emergent – today" or "Urgent – within 24–48 hours": No appointment search is performed, `selectedDateTimePreferences` is `null`, and Client Liaison will contact the client
+   - When "Emergent – today" or "Urgent – within 24–48 hours": No appointment search is performed, `selectedDateTimePreferences` is `null`, and Client Liaison will contact the client manually
    - When any other value: Appointment availability search automatically runs when user reaches the appointment time selection page
    - This field is now present for both new and existing clients